eclectifyTutorials/YT_Tutorial_Pkg_Connectivity_Plus/README.md

-# YT_Tutorial_Pkg_Connectivity_Plus
+# Youtube Tutorial Code For Flutter Package *connectivity_plus*
-Code for the Youtube tutorial (https://youtu.be/aDbAOm7T9XM) on how to use the Flutter library connectivity_plus
+Code for the Youtube tutorial (https://youtu.be/gRuprcF1tw4) on how to use the Flutter library connectivity_plus